 The “One and done” principle

-As cutting edge technology has improved so too have the accuracy rates of using such speech recognition technology.
+As cutting edge technology has improved so too have the accuracy rates of using such speech recognition technology in healthcare.
 There was a time when accuracy meant that a doctor had to laboriously type notes on a piece of paper, (in barely legible doctor’s handwriting, no less) and subsequently waiting for his or her favorite transcriptionist to become free, so that their notes could be transcribed and digitized.

 However, the long delays between thought and transcription often meant that some vitally important data would have ended up being lost in transit, due to the fact that it was not recorded in a timely manner.